Google Toolbar AutoFill is Weird

 So I started checking other forms, and noticed that on the comments field here in WordPress, it fills in the wrong fields!
 It shows the email and website fields as being fillable (AutoFill doesn’t have a spot to provide a website).
 Worse, it fills in your name as in the email field, and your email address as your website!

 At this point, I figured I’d read the search hit called Google Toolbar Autofill quirks.
 The author did some investigation and found that “it apparently looks at a text box and then tries to backtrack from that location looking at text.”
 In other words, instead of looking at the field’s name, or the content of an explicitly-associated label, it looks to see what text appears before it.
-This is just plain dumb.
+This is…a bad design.
 It makes sense as a fallback measure, but you don’t start with the heuristics when you have more reliable indicators that you can check just as easily!

 It broke on the first contact form because, despite the fact that the field was called “name,” the label said “Your Name.”
 I pulled out the word your and it recognized it.
 Strangely, it was perfectly happy with anther form which had a field labeled, “Your Full Name.”